 - St Anne’s– Out of the centre, more arty / drama than sporty, relaxed

-- St Catharine’s (St Catz) – Large, modern, young, liberal environment, diverse and friendly, modern and architecture
+- St Catharine’s (‘Catz’) – Large, modern, young, liberal environment, diverse and friendly

 - St Edmund Hall (‘Teddy Hall’) – Popular rugby college, good atmosphere, cosy and active bar, very sporty

-- St Hilda’s– Last all women’s college (began to admit men in 2008), has its own punt house, cheapest bar in Oxford!
+- St Hilda’s– Has its own punt house, good bar

 - St Hugh’s– Extensive grounds, less traditional, out of the centre

-- St Peter’s– Central, young college, sporty, small and compact, friendly
+- St Peter’s– Central, sporty, small and compact, friendly

-- University– Rich college, traditional, central, good sports teams, can be touristy
+- University– Traditional, central, good sports teams, can be touristy

-- Wadham– Down to earth, left wing, less traditional but beautiful buildings
+- Wadham– Down to earth, historically left wing, less traditional but beautiful buildings

 - Worcester– Beautiful grounds and a lake, 2 bars!
 Sporty (especially women)